nebulastream/nebulastream/docs/design/20240701_static_plugin_registry.md

 	Register<ModFun>();
 }
 ```
 3. For external plugins, DuckDB requires a specific cmake function to register the plugin.
-All registered plugins are tracked and using Cmake's `configure_file()` functionality, the register functions are code generated into a template file called [generated_extension_loader.cpp.in](https://github.com/duckdb/duckdb/blob/9ab29c02cb98c3d1956349039230039639f4ff01/src/main/extension/generated_extension_loader.cpp.in).
+All registered plugins are tracked and passed to Cmake's `configure_file()` functionality.
+Using `configure_File()`, the register functions are code generated into a template file called [generated_extension_loader.cpp.in](https://github.com/duckdb/duckdb/blob/9ab29c02cb98c3d1956349039230039639f4ff01/src/main/extension/generated_extension_loader.cpp.in).
 Furthermore, `configure_file()` outputs a `generated_extension_loader.cpp` file that then contains all the register functions in the body of the `TryLoadLinkedExtension()` function.
 This function can then be used to register extensions (plugins) in a registry.
-This approach keeps the properties of the ClickHouse registry approach, but enables statically linked, self-registering plugins.
+This approach keeps achieves the same goals that the ClickHouse registry approach achieves, but enables statically linked, self-registering plugins (G4, G8).

 (Additionally, DuckDB provides an [extension-template repository](https://github.com/duckdb/extension-template) that makes getting started with extension (plugin) development simple.)